 Transmission is a Lexus-first Direct Shift-CVT which has additional gears to achieve acceleration at start-up like a manual transmission.

-The engine and electric motor combined produces a maximum of 131 kW or about 176 bhp.
-Battery is a nickel metal-hydride (NiMH) with a capacity of 6.5 Ah, packing 180 cells.
+The engine and electric motor combined produces a maximum of 131 kW or about 178 hp.
+The battery is a nickel metal-hydride (NiMH) with a capacity of 6.5 Ah, packing 180 cells.

 Also, the UX 250h is equipped with Predictive Efficient Drive, a Lexus-first system that analyses the driver’s driving habits and the expected road and traffic conditions to optimize charging and discharging of the battery.
 The more the car is driven, the more data is gathered, contributing to efficient fuel consumption.
 Additionally, this feature can be disabled if desired.